Data2Semantics/mustard/README.md

 ---------------
 Mustard depends on the `nodes` graph library which is part of the Data2Semantics github.
 Furtermore, it depends on the SESAME triplestore (<http://rdf4j.org/>) and `mustard-learners` depends on the Java version of LibLINEAR (<https://github.com/bwaldvogel/liblinear-java/>).

-All the 4 projects are congfigured using Maven, which takes care of the dependencies.
-The first 2 projects (`mustard` and `mustard-learners`) are submodules of one maven parent project (see the `pom.xml` in the root dir of this project).
+All the 4 projects are Eclipse projects and congfigured using Maven, which takes care of the dependencies.
+The first 2 projects (`mustard-kernels` and `mustard-learners`) are submodules of one maven parent project (see the `pom.xml` in the root dir of this project).
 If you want to use them without Maven then you should make sure that the correct JAR's are on the classpath.

-If you want to use `mustard` and `mustard-learners` (or the `nodes` project) as Maven artifacts, then this can easily be achieved using the excellent JitPack service (<https://jitpack.io/>).
+If you want to use `mustard-kernels` and `mustard-learners` (or the `nodes` project) as Maven artifacts, then this can easily be achieved using the excellent JitPack service (<https://jitpack.io/>).
 Please see their documentation on multi module maven projects.

 5. JWS paper